apereo/cas/docs/cas-server-documentation/release_notes/RC9.md

 test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

-### Account Profile
+### Account Profile & Multifactor Authentication

 [Account profile management](../registration/Account-Management-Overview.html) is now able to allow users to register their own multifactor authentication devices.
 Registration flows are supported for [Google Authenticator](../mfa/GoogleAuthenticator-Authentication.html) and [FIDO2 WebAuthn](../mfa/FIDO2-WebAuthn-Authentication-Registration.html).

+### Refactoring & Cleanup

+There has been lots of internal cleanup, refactoring and build system improvements to remove assumptions and hard dependencies between CAS modules.
+As a result, about **33 MB worth of cruft** has been removed from the CAS web application and the final packaged artifact is now leaner.
+While the changes should generally prove invisible to the deployer, functionality that deals with fetching attributes from LDAP and Active Directory systems should be reviewed carefully to make sure [the correct module listed here](../integration/Attribute-Resolution-LDAP.html) is included in the build where and when necessary.

 ## Other Stuff

-- Lots of internal cleanup, refactoring and build system improvements to remove assumptions and hard dependencies between CAS modules.
-- In OpenID Connect, requests that carry a `client_secret` as a request parameter are now rejected and/or ignored.
+- When using [OpenID Connect](../protocol/OIDC-Protocol.html), requests that carry a `client_secret` as a querystring parameter are now rejected and/or ignored.
 - Changes to Spring Security configuration to allow basic authentication requests to pass through correctly to CAS endpoints, where appropriate.
 - Apache Shiro, only used to assist with database password encoding and hashing functions, is now fully removed from CAS codebase.
+- A new and somewhat humble [actuator endpoint](../ticketing/Configuring-Ticketing-Components.html) to interact with and query the CAS ticket registry.

 ## Library Upgrades